xomanova/civic-grant-agent-core/SUBMISSION.md

 # Civic Grant Agent: AI-Powered Grant Finding for First Responders

-**Subtitle:** A free, open-source multi-agent system that helps underfunded volunteer fire departments discover, evaluate, and apply for life-saving funding.
+**Subtitle:** A free, open-source multi-agent system that helps volunteer emergency responders discover, evaluate, and apply for life-saving funding.

-**Submission Track:** Agents for Good
+**Submission Track:** Agents for Good of the [Kaggle/Google Agents Intensive: Capstone Project](https://www.kaggle.com/competitions/agents-intensive-capstone-project)

 ---

 ## The Problem: First Responders Left Behind

-Volunteer Fire Departments (VFDs) and EMS agencies are chronically underfunded.
+Volunteer Fire Departments, Rescue Squads, and EMS agencies are chronically underfunded.
 These organizations—staffed by neighbors who volunteer their nights and weekends to save lives—depend on complex federal, state, and corporate grants to purchase critical equipment like SCBA masks, turnout gear, and rescue tools.

 But here's the cruel irony: **the same volunteers responding to 911 calls are the ones expected to find and write these grants.** They lack the time to research opportunities across dozens of portals and the specialized skills to craft compelling narratives that compete with professionally-staffed departments.